Second Language Psycholinguistics Lab

 Audio Lingua

 Here you can listen to and download short audio clips of Spanish speakers talking about various topics.
-I've used it to find examples of different dialects, but it could also be useful in teaching Spanish because you can search by topic and appropriate proficiency level.
-Other languages are available as well.
+I've used it to find examples of different dialects and for sound files to use for listening activities.
+You can search by topic and appropriate proficiency level.
+Many other languages are available as well.

 Ignite CASPSLaP: Teaching Spanish and Portuguese pronunciation